-Remapping CoPilot Key on IdeaPad with Keyd and CW
+Remapping the CoPilot Key on IdeaPad with Keyd and CW

 The CoPilot Key